310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Sora %}
-Hmmm…?
+Hmm…?
 Now that you mention it, it is strange~

 If they're not careful they'll probably be gone in a swipe, so maybe there’s a reason for it?